ctsit/nipype-pbs-workflows/doc/README_bedpostx.md

 Note that the above mentioned files should be present in a folder under /scratch/lfs/$username.
 If the name of the that folder is different from "data", please provide it as a command line argument as shown in the usage.

-#output:
+## Output:
 	workflow folder

-For more information on the contents of the input files and the workflow folder, please refer `http://fsl.fmrib.ox.ac.uk/fsl/fsl4.0/fdt/fdt_bedpostx.html`
+For more information on the contents of the input files and the workflow folder, please refer http://fsl.fmrib.ox.ac.uk/fsl/fsl4.0/fdt/fdt_bedpostx.html